 “the principal select committees should be nominated within no more than six weeks of the Queen’s Speech and that this should be laid down in Standing Orders and capable of being enforced by the Speaker.”

 However, rather than inserting a deadline into Standing Orders, the House in March 2010 only agreed a motion.
 In this, the House:

 “approve[d] the principle that the principal select committees ought to be appointed within six weeks of the beginning of the Session at the start of a new Parliament.”

 At the end of 2017-19 Parliament, the Liaison Committee repeated the Wright Committee’s recommendation that “select committees should be nominated within no more than six weeks of the Queen’s Speech”.
 For his part, in a letter to the Leader of the House and the newly-elected Speaker about the Committee’s 2017-19 work, then-Procedure Committee Chair Sir Charles Walker MP “stress[ed] the importance of establishing select committees as early as possible in the new Parliament, in view of the significant scrutiny work required to be undertaken on Government proposals for Brexit whatever the outcome of the election.”

 This section was last updated on 24 May 2020.

-Just as in the Commons, the House of Lords must agree via a motion on the creation of any select committee and on the names of its members.
+Just as in the Commons, the House of Lords must agree, via a motion, on the creation of any select committee and on the names of the committee’s members.
 As in the Commons, motions proposing the names of members for appointment to select committees are put forward by the Committee of Selection.